DarioFloris/cuDiLeNA/README.md

 ./main.sh -dlt zec -start "2020-04-01-00:00:00" -end "2020-04-01-00:01:00" -res 'res/zec.net'
 ```

-For Bitcoin only, a previous version of the sofftware is still available, which might turn out to be faster.
-To download in this alternative way
+For Bitcoin only, a previous version of the software is still available, which might turn out to be faster.
+Files for downloading Bitcoin transactions in the alternative way are in src folder.
+To download in this alternative way:
 ```
 ./main.sh -dlt btc2 -start "2020-04-01" -end "2020-04-01"
 ```